Allan122/allan-s_portfolio/README.md

 ## Project 2: Amazon Prime Dashboard
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/TabPrimeDashboard.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/TabPrimeDashboard.git"> "GitHub"</a> 🕵🏻.</p>

 The Amazon Prime Dashboard is a dynamic analytics platform built to provide actionable insights into Amazon Prime's content ecosystem and user engagement metrics.
 Leveraging interactive visualizations and advanced analytics, this dashboard offers a comprehensive overview of Amazon Prime's content library and user behavior, enabling stakeholders to make informed decisions and optimize the platform's performance.